You NO LONGER need to call before an urgent visit

 Will I see a doctor?

-Our Urgent Visits medical staff are Dartmouth-Hitchcock providers: MDs, nurse practitioners, and physician assistants.
-You will be seen by a skilled provider who is well equipped to address your medical problems.
+Our Urgent Visits medical staff are Dartmouth Hitchcock Medical Center and Clinics providers: MDs, nurse practitioners, and physician assistants.
+You will be seen by a skilled provider who is well-equipped to address your medical problems.

 What if I need follow-up care?